kilari-raja/CSV-anomaly-detector/README.md

 	datatype is identified and any another datatype is assumed ("we are not concluding because the final decision rests with the user") to be defective.

-	Datatypes described in the tool are so exhaustive that even what plain eye may miss will be detected by the tool.
-	Ex.R0HAN is different from ROHAN (notice zero instead of 'o' in the first case.)

 <h2> Command line execution </h2>

 	Let us assume that we have a file named mock.csv & our source code is in automation.py